Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Summary

 \item Blue satellite CLFs are well described by a single Schechter function with a nearly universal slope $-1.25\lesssim\alpha\lesssim-1.2$, independent of halo mass and redshift.
 In contrast, red satellite CLFs exhibit a pronounced faint-end upturn in all halo mass and redshift bins, with a steep faint-end slope $-1.8\lesssim\alpha_\mathrm{f}\lesssim-1.7$ that shows no significant evolution.
 This indicates that the low-mass end of the cluster red sequence was already largely in place by $z\sim1$.

-\item The quenched fraction of satellite galaxies as a function of stellar mass displays a universal minimum at $M_\ast\sim10^9M_\odot$, which is invariant with both halo mass and redshift.
-This characteristic mass marks the transition between environment-dominated quenching at lower masses (ram-pressure stripping) and mass-dominated quenching at higher masses (starvation, AGN feedback, morphological quenching).
-The minimum arises because intermediate-mass galaxies are too massive to be stripped efficiently but not massive enough to self-quench rapidly.
+\item The quenched fraction of satellite galaxies as a function of stellar mass exhibits a minimum at $M_\ast\sim10^9M_\odot$, which is broadly consistent across both halo mass and redshift.
+This trend suggests the presence of a characteristic mass scale associated with satellite quenching.
+A possible interpretation is that this mass scale marks the transition between environment-dominated quenching at lower masses (ram-pressure stripping) and mass-dominated quenching at higher masses (starvation, AGN feedback, morphological quenching).
+In this scenario, the observed minimum may arise because intermediate-mass galaxies are too massive to be stripped efficiently but not massive enough to self-quench rapidly.
+Although the current measurements are suggestive of a common characteristic mass scale, larger datasets will be required to establish its universality conclusively.

 \item The bright-end characteristic magnitude of satellite CLFs and the mean magnitude of central galaxies both fade with time.
 Comparing magnitudes at fixed $z=0$ halo mass, we derive linear luminosity evolution rates $Q$.
 Red centrals have $Q$ values consistent with passive stellar population models ($0.7<Q<1.6$), indicating dominant passive evolution since $z\sim1$.
 Blue centrals exhibit lower $Q$ values, reflecting ongoing star formation.
 Satellite galaxies show $Q$ values that significantly exceed SSP predictions, demonstrating that environmental effects modulate their luminosity evolution, yet without altering the shape of the CLF.